 5. Sell the Deal, not the Product

 Are you one of those people who finds themselves buying things they don’t need just because it’s a great deal?
 I most definitely am (damn you IKEA).
-Offers and contests are my favorite strategy for lead generation and to encourage a sale (genuinely, not just because I work for a company which sells a landing page builder for small business).
+Offers and contests are my favorite strategy for lead generation and to encourage a sale (genuinely, not just because I work for a company that sells a landing page builder for small businesses).

 The right offer is sellable simply as an offer – the product itself is actually secondary to the deal.

 The best strategy for using offers is to target well with a Facebook Ad.
 This way, the traffic you’re generating to your landing page is already half-nurtured, whether because of their interests, job title, relationship status, etc. A half-nurtured lead will be better informed of how good a deal they’re getting, making conversion more likely.

 Remember, however, deals work best as value propositions.
 You need to back up your offer with some substance.